Skip to Content

 That said, knowing when to visit Acapulco is key to ensuring a lovely stay, as the weather can either make or break your stay.
 So, read on to learn about the best time to visit Acapulco, as well as some helpful travel tips along the way.

-Latina women wearing vibrant festival clothes and others are carrying basket filled with flowers during a festival.
+Latina women wearing vibrant festival clothes and others are carrying basket filled with flowers during a festival on the overall best time to visit Acapulco.

 OAXACA, MEXICO-DEC 10, 2015: Beautiful ladys celebrating Day of the Virgin of Guadalupe (Dia de la Virgen de Guadalupe) on Dec 10, 2015 .
 Oaxaca, Mexico.
 It is a popular Catholic feastival/Aleksandar Todorovic/Shutterstock